the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 * During the US presidential election period, you observe that some politically related subreddits appear in both source_subreddit(*`asktrumpsupporters`*) and target_subreddit(*`the_donald`*, *`enoughtrumpspam`*)!
 * You even observe negative hyperlink interactions between subreddits that are both directly related to the election:
-  - in the negative interaction *`asktrumpsupporters → the_donald`*, both the source and the target subreddits are election-related.
+  - In the negative interaction *`asktrumpsupporters → the_donald`*, both the source and the target subreddits are election-related.
 This graph shows a slight tendency for negative interactions to occur between subreddits with similar themes.